barr-israel/barrcodes/content/posts/1brc_part2/index.md

 It appears that there is a small overhead added, which slightly slows down the program with 1 or 2 threads.
 With 8 or more threads is when the gains from having a higher granularity appear, as all of the results are faster than before.

-So the final run time on this system by utilizing multithreading is 0.77 seconds.
+I am not going to bother with locking the frequencies in any of the future benchmarks.

-This is as far as I go on *this* system, but I now have access to a more powerful system to experiment with.
+I now have access to a more powerful system to experiment with, so lets try it.

 ## Better Hardware For Better Performance